torsor-io/torsor-io/src/components/blog/posts/entanglement.md

 they cannot be entangled, *at all*, with Bob's qubit.
 So, we have the first half of the teleportation protocol!
 But if it isn't entangled with Alice, then what state *does* Bob have?

-This is where our next principle comes in: information is neither created nor destroyed.
+**Conservation of information.** This is where our next principle comes in: information is neither created nor destroyed.
 At first sight, this seems false, since every time we observe the system, we seem to destroy information and replace it with something else: